W-symmetry, topological vertex and affine Yangian: Affine Yangian of

-The last part of this section finds $\widehat{\mathfrak{u}(1)}$ and Virasoro subalgebras of $\mathcal{Y}$.
-In $\mathcal{W}_{1+\infty}$ these subalgebras are the starting point of construction of the algebra, while $\mathcal{Y}$ seems to contain them in quite complicated way.
-Although we don't show that all $\widehat{\mathfrak{u}(1)}$ or Virasoro commutation relations are satisfied, we verify many of these and find the mapping between parameters $\lambda_j$ of $\mathcal{W}_{1+\infty}$ and $h_j$ parameters of $\mathcal{Y}$ and in particular find the value of the central charge $c$ in terms of $h_j$.
+The last part of this section identifies the $\widehat{\mathfrak{u}(1)}$ and the Virasoro subalgebra of $\mathcal{Y}$.
+In $\mathcal{W}_{1+\infty}$ these subalgebras are the starting point of the construction of the algebra, while $\mathcal{Y}$ in Tsymbaliuk presentation contains them in more complicated way.
+Although we don't show that all $\widehat{\mathfrak{u}(1)}$ or Virasoro commutation relations are satisfied, we verify many of these and find the mapping between parameters $\lambda_j$ of $\mathcal{W}_{1+\infty}$ and $h_j$ parameters of $\mathcal{Y}$ and in particular find the expression for the central charge $c$ in terms of $h_j$ parameters.
 The computations of this section illustrate the important role of the Serre relations (Y6) and (Y7).